nizzaneela/replication/README.md

 Another version is available [here](https://github.com/niemasd/GEMF).

 ## included components that require compiling
-ba_gen is a simple C program that generates the edge list - `network..txt` - used by GEMF as the contact network
+ba_gen is a simple C program that generates an edge list in `network.txt` that is used by GEMF as the contact network:
 ```
 wget https://raw.githubusercontent.com/nizzaneela/replication/main/src/ba_gen.c
 gcc ba_gen.c -o ba_gen